-Bifacial modules: the future of solar PV?
-A comprehensive guide on financial and technical performance of the next hot thing in solar
+Bifacial modules: a comprehensive guide on financial and technical performance of the next hot thing in solar

 26 Feb, 21 / UPDATED 24 Jan, 22

 Even if bifacial technology has been present for as long as the monofacial technologies, bifacial solar modules have started to attract a lot of market attention in recent years due to higher efficiencies and lower levelized costs of electricity (LCOE).
 According to a report by Wood Mackenzie Power & Renewables, installed capacity grew from only 97 MW globally in 2016 to over 2,600 MW in 2018 and it is expected to reach 20,000 MW in 2024 accounting for 17% of the global PV module market in 2024.
 ITRPV (the International Technology Roadmap for Photovoltaic) has further predicted that the market share of such modules will increase by at least 35% by 2030.
 Data by Infolink expects global bifacial demand to reach 12GW in 2020.

 The bifacial module market is growing rapidly due to several advantages that have made it competitive.
 Key characteristics are their design that allows the module to capture sunlight from both sides of the panel increasing the solar generation capacity up to 25% according to ArcVera Renewables depending on factors such as the albedo and the height.
 Their improved efficiency cell structures, increased durability and longevity has resulted in lower Balance of System (BOS) costs.